cosconatilab/PyRMD/README.md

 PyRMD is a Ligand-Based Virtual Screening tool written in Python powered by machine learning.
 The project is being developed by the [Cosconati Lab](https://sites.google.com/site/thecosconatilab/home) from [University of Campania Luigi Vanvitelli](https://international.unicampania.it/index.php/en/).
 Supported by the [AIRC](https://www.airc.it/) Fellowship for Italy Clementina Colombatti.

-Manuscript in preparation.
+Manuscript under review.

 Authors: [Dr. Giorgio Amendola](mailto:giorgio.amendola@unicampania.it) and [Prof. Sandro Cosconati](mailto:sandro.cosconati@unicampania.it)

-# Installation
+# Installation and Usage
 First, users should download and install [Anaconda](https://www.anaconda.com/products/individual).

 Once Anaconda has been installed, download the files from this repository and from the terminal (Linux, MacOs) or the Command Prompt (Windows) enter: